partnershipannouncements/BA-Thesis-Files/README.md

-This repository shows codes and the files that were used to derive results of the thesis.
+This repository shows 10 files that were used to derive results for the thesis on "who and why engages in partnerships in the shared autonomous transport / autonomous transport vehicle industries".

 Files Chapter 3 (Data Selection):
-* 'AllInOneCSV' (Excel CSV) that shows all scraped news from newsrooms of companies suggested by literature
+* 'AllInOneCSV' (Excel CSV) that shows all scraped news from newsrooms of companies included in scope.
-* Finding_Announcements_with_keywords' (Python Code File) for keeping news that contain partnership relevant keywords
+* 'Finding_Announcements_with_keywords' (Python Code File) for filtering out news that contain partnership relevant keywords
-* 'Clustering AV company descriptions' (Python Code File) for recreating the clustering on basis of company descriptions
+* 'Clustering AV company descriptions' (Python Code File) for clustering more than 2400 companies flagged as belonging to the  "autonomous vehicle" industry.
+On basis of their Crunchbase descriptions, it was possible to illustrate the different types of companies in the industry, shedding light on the value chain to be expected in the industry.
+* 231203_CB_selected descriptions (Excel File) for collecting data on all companies mentioned from Crunchbase

 Files Chapter 4 (Result gathering):
-* 'Manual Labeling' (Excel File) showing manual labels into typology of Barnes et al.
+* 'Manual Labeling' (Excel File) showing manual labels (by reason and commitment) of announcements into typology of Barnes et al.
-* 231203_CB_selected descriptions (Excel File) for collecting data on all companies mentioned from Crunchbase
 * 'Spearman Correlation' (Python Code) for efficiently calculating five correlations: one for each use case, and a correlation where all companies and their announcement labelings are correlated jointly
 * 'DualCircular' (Gephi file) that shows visually the partnering companies per use case (visualizing answer to the WHO question)
-* 'Announcement Network by purpose' (Gephi file) showing visually the partnering companies and the type of purpose (i.e. reason) and structure (commitment level of partnership) per partnership
+* 'Announcement Network by purpose' (Gephi file) showing visually the partnering companies and the type of purpose (i.e. reason) and structure (commitment level of partnership) per partnership (visualizing the WHY question)
-* 'LDA model for 179 titles' (Python Code) for preprocessing and running LDA model on 179 keyword matching news articles
+* 'LDA model for 179 titles' (Python Code) for preprocessing and running LDA model on 179 keyword matching news articles as an alternative to manual labeling.
 * 'lda_visualization_t=5' (HTML file that shows the pyvis visualization for making sense of the LDA at t=5).
 The final LDA model, that has the best perplexity / coherence and human judgement scores

 Abstract: